 You’re just from the salon for an eyebrow tinting treatment and you notice your brows are too dark and make you look like you’re wearing Halloween makeup.
-Well, you don’t have to worry because it’s a common scenario and there are solutions.
+Well, you don’t have to worry because it’s a common scenario and there are ways to either lighten or get rid of the tint.

-To lighten your eyebrow tint, you can opt to go back to the salon where they will use facial bleaches, toners, eyebrow lightening gels, or clarifying shampoos to brighten the shade.
-Alternatively, you can use simple DIY remedies at home by using baking soda, vinegar, and lemon.
+To remove or lighten eyebrow tint at home, you can use baking soda and a shampoo solution, lemon juice, or an oil-based makeup remover.
+You can as well opt to go back to the salon where they will use facial bleaches, toners, eyebrow lightening gels, or clarifying shampoos to get rid of the tint or at least brighten the shade.

 Read more about these methods below as we explain each of them in detail.